 Adam Lepley was married April 8, 1798 to Elizabeth Horn, who was b.
 July 26, 1780.
 They were parents of the following children:

+The Bloody Run story is an incorrect tradition.
 Click here to read the story of the death of Michael Lepley that is found in the 1877 book "Annals of Buffalo Valley, Pennsylvania."

 Return to the Korns family genealogy home page